User Guide

 If you have completed a task, you can mark it as completed by using the Complete command.

 The above screenshot shows how a completed task has its text greyed out and has a green tick next to its description.
-An incomplete task has a red tick instead.

 Format: complete INDEX